Best Apps for Landscape Architects and Designers

 This useful app can quickly convert feet to meters, kilometers to miles, Fahrenheit to Celsius and more.
 Vert is available free on iOS.

-Apps for Designing a Project
+Best Landscaping Apps for Designing a Project

 Once you have gathered your data and surveyed your site, it is time to head to the drawing room.
 Whether you need a little inspiration or want an efficient way to share designs, these apps for architects and designers can help.
 Smartphone apps can also be a great way to bring your designs with you, so you can access your drawings anytime inspiration strikes.

 According to the 2015 ASLA survey, 44 percent of landscape architects use an app during the design idea phase and 47 percent use an app as a design reference tool for all or most of their projects.
-If you are looking to streamline your design process, consider these landscape design apps for Android and iOS, organized by design stage:
+If you are looking to streamline your design process, consider these top landscaping design apps for Android and iOS, organized by design stage:

 Apps for the Idea Phase